 Further the rating agency said, "We could lower the rating if the improvement in Tata Steel's operating performance is weaker than we anticipated, such that we expect EBITDA interest coverage to remain below 2.0x for a prolonged period.
 EBITDA per ton stagnating below Rs 8,000 at the India operations will likely result in such weakness in operating and financial metrics.

-Rating upside is unlikely over the next 12 months because we expect the improvement in Tata Steel's operating and financial performance to come only gradually.
+in Tata Steel's operating and financial performance to come only gradually.
 Nevertheless, we could upgrade the company if the FFO-to-debt ratio stabilizes near 15%.
 This could happen if EBITDA per ton at the India operations reaches Rs 15,000 sustainably; strategic fund raising could further help swifter deleveraging."